 Specific types of weight loss surgery include the following:

 LAP-BAND Total Care™ certification

-Community bariatric services has achieved certification as a LAP-BAND Total Care™ program.
+Community bariatric services North and Hamilton are certified LAP-BAND Total Care™ programs.
 Certification is achieved through successful completion of a series of tests by staff members.
 This accomplishment indicates Community bariatric services' expertise and commitment to patient care.
-More information

 Some patients may wish to consider a different type of bariatric surgery, called a LAP-BAND®.
 Like the Roux-en-Y gastric bypass surgery, the LAP-BAND® works by reducing the amount of food you can take in.
 With the LAP-BAND®, however, a silicone adjustable band is placed around the upper part of the stomach, forming a small gastric pouch to limit and control the amount of food you eat.
 The band also slows down the emptying process from the stomach to the intestines.
 The band can be adjusted through a small port in the patient’s abdomen based on patient progress.
 This surgery is performed laparoscopically.
 You achieve weight loss by reducing the number of calories you can consume.

 - Shorter length of stay

 - Decreased risk of nutritional deficiencies due to no malabsorption